ollierowles/popchoice/README.md

 ## Overview

-PopChoice is a Movie Recommendation App built using React, a vector database, and the OpenAI API.
+PopChoice is a Movie Recommendation App built using React, a Supabase vector database, and the OpenAI API.
 The app suggests personalized movie recommendations based on user preferences and interactions.

 ## Features

-- **Personalized Recommendations:** Utilizes a vector database and OpenAI API to generate personalized movie recommendations.
+- **Personalized Recommendations:** Utilizes a Supabase vector database and OpenAI API to generate personalized movie recommendations.
 - **User Interaction:** Allows users to input preferences and receive tailored suggestions.
 - **React Framework:** Built with React for a responsive and interactive user interface.